 In order to improve the visibility of rare diseases in information systems, Orphanet has developed, and maintains, a unique, multi-lingual nomenclature of rare diseases, around which the rest of our relational database is structured.
 Each disease is assigned a unique ORPHAcode: integrating these codes in health and research information systems is essential in ensuring rare diseases are visible and that different systems can work together.
-This nomenclature is aligned with other terminologies: OMIM, ICD, SNOMED-CT, MedDRA, UMLS, MeSH, GARD.
+This nomenclature is aligned with other terminologies: OMIM, ICD-10, ICD-11, SNOMED-CT, MedDRA, UMLS, MeSH, GARD.
 This cross-referencing is a key step towards the interoperability of databases.
-A project, RD-CODE, was ran from 2019 to 2022 to support Member States in their implementation of the nomenclature in health information systems.
-In 2021 the first human readable mapping of SNOMED CT to Orphanet was released on Orphadata, thanks to a 6-year collaboration with SNOMED International.
+A project, RD-CODE, was ran from 2019 to 2022 to support Member States in their implementation of the nomenclature in health information systems, followed by the OD4RD and OD4RD2 projects to promote ORPHAcode implementation.
+In 2021 the first human readable mapping of SNOMED CT to Orphanet was released on Orphadata, thanks to a 7-year collaboration with SNOMED International and in 2022 Orphanet was integrated into UMLS' Metathesaurus.